paperless-ngx/paperless-ngx/docs/setup.md

         It is up to you if you wish to use a virtual environment or not for the Python dependencies.
-This is an alternative to the above and may require adjusting the example scripts to utilize.
+This is an alternative to the above and may require adjusting the example scripts to utilize the virtual environment paths

 9. Go to `/opt/paperless/src`, and execute the following commands: